 The respondent averred that the applicant’s claim was a debt and that in terms of the Prescription Act [Chapter 8:11] (“the Prescription Act”), that claim had prescribed because more than three years had lapsed from the time the parties failed to agree on an arbitrator in 2018 to the time when this application was filed in 2024.
 In response, the applicant averred that this preliminary point could only be raised before an arbitrator who will be seized with the main dispute between the parties.
 It argued that in this Court, it had not filed its claim against the respondent but was only seeking recourse in terms of Article 11(4) of the Arbitration Act, which is the appointment of an arbitrator to deal with the dispute between the parties.

 The applicant’s claim against the respondent, which is the basis of the dispute between them, concerns the alleged failure by the respondent to settle a debt due in terms of the agreement.
 The Court is not seized with that particular claim or the dispute between the parties.
 The applicant only requested this Court to appoint an arbitrator who will preside over their dispute.
 A preliminary point of law is one that if properly taken in an application or action, is capable of disposing of a matter without the need for the court to delve into the merits of the matter.
 (See Dicron Investments (Pvt) Ltd v Kawa and Ors HH 129-17 at page 1).
 In casu, the respondent argued that the applicant’s claim had prescribed yet that claim had not been filed in this Court.
-I therefore agree with the applicant’s contention such point could only be raised before the forum dealing with the applicant’s claim.
+I therefore agree with the applicant’s contention that such point could only be raised before the forum dealing with the applicant’s claim.
 In that regard, the preliminary point on prescription lacks merit.

 Incompetent relief sought